defi-wonderland/solidity-exporter-action/README.md

 ## Example

-Interface Exporter Action generates NPM packages with your interfaces and contracts ABIs using a matrix of arguments with both and then publishes them to NPM:
+Solidity Exporter Action generates NPM packages with your interfaces and contracts ABIs using a matrix of arguments with both and then publishes them to NPM:

 ```yaml
 name: Export And Publish Interfaces And Contracts